Sending...

 If you, your group, organization, business, etc., would like to participate by being in the Montauk St. Patrick's Day Parade please submit your participation form for consideration.

-• Grand Marshal Luncheon 12pm RESERVATIONS ONLY call 6318482368 or 6312353991
+• Grand Marshal Luncheon 12pm RESERVATIONS ONLY

-Grand Marshal Luncheon is held in honor of our Grand Marshal, who is introduced, roasted and presented with a parade sash, top hat and shilelagh (Irish walking stick). ****Please note luncheon tickets are only available by calling 6312353991 or 6318482368
+Grand Marshal Luncheon March 28th 2025 is held in honor of our Grand Marshal, who is introduced, roasted and presented with a parade sash, top hat and shilelagh (Irish walking stick). ****Please note luncheon tickets are only available by calling 6312353991 or 6318482368

-• ** SOLD OUT Gala Cocktail Party March 23rd 2024 4-8pm
+• Gala Cocktail Party March 29TH 2025 4-8pm tickets on sale in 2025

 About